-AcneFree Clear Skin Innovations claims it clears skin 24/7, fights acne in five different ways, is quickly absorbed through the skin, and is “10 times gentler” than competing products.
+AcneFree Clear Skin Innovations claims it clears skin 24/7, fights acne in either three, four or five different ways (depending on which kit you choose), is quickly absorbed through the skin, and that results can be seen in as little as one to three days.
 But do the claims for AcneFree match the reality?

 AcneFree makes the claim that it clears skin 24 hours a day, 7 days a week, and 52 weeks a year on the basis of its inclusion of time-release benzoyl peroxide as an ingredient.
 There is solid scientific evidence that time-release benzoyl peroxide really does make a difference in treating acne.

 The kind of benzoyl peroxide that is truly “time-released” is a specialized polymer known as a microsphere1.
 In the 1990’s, scientists in Turkey developed a way of mixing benzoyl peroxide with a solvent that created a microscopic structure that would look something like a kiwi fruit.
 The outside of the pore-sized sphere was covered with benzoyl peroxide.
 Molecules of benzoyl peroxide broke off as the sphere was moved inside the pore by natural mechanical forces on the skin.
 Only a small amount of benzoyl peroxide was active at any given time, so there was very little irritation, but acne bacteria were constantly exposed to the treatment, so they died off much faster.